skingan/purge_haplotigs_multiBAM/README.md

 ```
 #!text
+# USAGE:
-purge_haplotigs  contigcov  -i aligned.bam.genecov  -o coverage_stats.csv  -l 30  -m 80  -h 145  [ -j 80  -s 80 ]
+% purge_haplotigs  contigcov  -i aligned.bam.genecov  -l 30  -m 80  -h 145  [-o coverage_stats.csv -j 80  -s 80 ]

 REQUIRED:
--i      The bedtools genomecov output that was produced from 'purge_haplotigs readhist'
+-i / -in        The bedtools genomecov output that was produced from 'purge_haplotigs readhist'
--o      Choose an output file name (csv format)
--l      The read depth low cutoff (use the histogram to eyeball these cutoffs)
+-l / -low       The read depth low cutoff (use the histogram to eyeball these cutoffs)
--h      The read depth high cutoff
+-h / -high      The read depth high cutoff
--m      The low point between the haploid and diploid peaks
+-m / -mid       The low point between the haploid and diploid peaks

 OPTIONAL:
+-o / -out       Choose an output file name (CSV format, DEFAULT = coverage_stats.csv)
--j      Auto-assign contig as "j" (junk) if this percentage or greater of the contig is
+-j / -junk      Auto-assign contig as "j" (junk) if this percentage or greater of the contig is
                 low/high coverage (default = 80, > 100 = don't junk anything)
--s      Auto-assign contig as "s" (suspected haplotig) if this percentage or less of the
+-s / -suspect   Auto-assign contig as "s" (suspected haplotig) if this percentage or less of the
                 contig is diploid level of coverage (default = 80)
 ```

 #### STEP 3